PhuocVinhLee/GoStock2/README.md

 1. Clone the Repository
 First, you need to clone the repository containing the Next.js code.
 Use the git clone command, followed by the repository

-bash
-Sao chép mã
 git clone https://github.com/your-username/your-repository.git
-Replace `https://github.com/your-username/your-repository.git with the URL of t
+Replace `https://github.com/your-username/your-repository.git with the URL of you

 2. Navigate to the Project Directory
 Change your working directory to the cloned project directory: